-Town and Country Planning (Scotland) Act 1997 The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 d) If this is an application for planning permission and the application relates to development belonging to the comajor developments and you do not benefit from exemption under Regulation 13 of The Town and Country Pla Management Procedure) (Scotland) Regulations 2013, have you provided a Design and Access Statement?
-Yes No Not applicable to this application e) If this is an application for planning permission and relates to development belonging to the category of loca to regulation 13.
-(2) and (3) of the Development Management Procedure (Scotland) Regulations 2013) have yo f) If your application relates to installation of an antenna to be employed in an electronic communication network ICNIRP Declaration?
-Yes No Not applicable to this application rk, have you provided an g) If this is an application for planning permission, planning permission in principle, an application for approval conditions or an application for mineral development, have you provided any other plans or drawings as neces X Site Layout Plan or Block plan.
-X Elevations.
-X Floor plans.
+Town and Country Planning (Scotland) Act 1997 The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013 d) If this is an application for planning permission and the application relates to development belonging to the categories of national or major developments and you do not benefit from exemption under Regulation 13 of The Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2013, have you provided a Design and Access Statement?
+Yes No X Not applicable to this application e) If this is an application for planning permission and relates to development belonging to the category of local developments (subject to regulation 13.
+(2) and (3) of the Development Management Procedure (Scotland) Regulations 2013) have you provided a Design Statement? ct f) If your application relates to installation of an antenna to be employed in an electronic communication network, have you provided a ICNIRP Declaration? an g) If this is an application for planning permission, planning permission in principle, an application for approval of matters specified in conditions or an application for mineral development, have you provided any other plans or drawings as necessary: Site Layout Plan or Block plan.
+Elevations.
+Floor plans.
 Cross sections.
-X Roof plan.
+Roof plan.
 Master Plan/Framework Plan.
 Landscape plan.
-X Photographs and/or photomontages.
+Photographs and/or photomontages.
 Other.
 If Other, please specify: (Max 500 characters) Provide copies of the following documents if applicable: A copy of an Environmental Statement.
-A Design Statement or Design and Access Statement.
-A Flood Risk Assessment.
-A Drainage Impact Assessment (including proposals for Sustainable Drainage Systems).
-Drainage/SUDS layout.
-A Transport Assessment or Travel Plan Contaminated Land Assessment.
-Habitat Survey.
-A Processing Agreement.
-Other Statements (please specify).
-(Max 500 characters) Yes N/A Yes N/A
+Yes X N/A A Design Statement or Design and Access Statement.
+Yes N/A A Flood Risk Assessment.
+Yes X N/A A Drainage Impact Assessment (including proposals for Sustainable Drainage Systems).
+Yes X N/A Drainage/SUDS layout.
+Yes X N/A A Transport Assessment or Travel Plan Yes X N/A Contaminated Land Assessment.
+Yes X N/A Habitat Survey.
+Yes X N/A Other Statements (please specify).
+(Max 500 characters) Ves X N/A